 Marijuana was decriminalized in California via the Moscone Act (Bill 95), rectifying the fears of weed lovers both in San Francisco and all over the state.
 The $100 fine was preferable to a felony sentence.

 A volunteer at San Francisco General Hospital named Mary Rathbun worked in the US’s first AIDS-dedicated ward.
-She helped patients by baking and handing out thousands of cannabis-infused brownies, and became known as Brownie Mary.
+She helped medical consumers by baking and handing out thousands of cannabis-infused brownies, and became known as Brownie Mary.
 She continued lobbying for medical marijuana legislature, and contributed vastly to the cannabis movement both in San Francisco and California.

 A medical marijuana program was set in place by voters in 1996, making it possible for Californians to use or grow mmj for specific ailment–including migraines, chronic illness, cancer, AIDS, arthritis, anorexia, glaucoma, and spasticity–as long as they had a doctor’s permission.
-Doctors, too, could not get in trouble for making cannabis recommendations for their patients.
+Doctors, too, could not get in trouble for making cannabis recommendations for their medical consumers.

 A medical marijuana identification card system was set up throughout California, paving the way for regulation and, thus, normalization.
-San Francisco saw the rise of non-profit dispensaries, operating under the term “collectives,” to make cannabis more accessible to potential patients.
+San Francisco saw the rise of non-profit dispensaries, operating under the term “collectives,” to make cannabis more accessible to potential consumers.

 “I” be back,” decriminalization said, before coming back into the California public sphere once again in 2010.
 Governor Arnold Schwarzenegger signed a law turning marijuana possession into an “infraction” status–more akin to a traffic ticket–rather than a misdemeanor.